Restorative Dentistry Treatments West Orange

 Your Restorative Dentistry Treatment Options

 At Northfield Dental Group, Drs.
-Stein, Widmayer and Shapiro provide a host of smile-restoring treatment options to satisfy your personal aesthetic goals for your smile, including:
+Stein, Widmayer, Shapiro, Unger, Mendina and Stein provide a host of smile-restoring treatment options to satisfy your personal aesthetic goals for your smile, including:

 - Invisalign – This clear teeth-straightening system effectively moves misaligned teeth into their proper place, almost imperceptibly.